-It is all doable and it feels so good when you see that somebody you have only known 2 weeks is starting to trust you and allow you to be a part of their life.
+“I was doing something meaningful; making a real difference to people’s lives.
+It feels so good when you see somebody you have only known for two weeks start to trust you and allow you to be a part of their life.”